jdepew88/traefik_add_to_config.yml/README.md

 A small Python script that adds an entry to Routers and Services for a new service you want to reverse proxy.

 Functionality:

-The script will add a router and service for a new item you want to add to your dynamic config.yml (it will place new router/service alphabetically)
+The script will add a router/service for a new item you want to add to your dynamic config.yml (it will place new router/service alphabetically).

 like this:

-http:

-  routers:
+  Routers:

     plex:
       entryPoints:
       - https
       rule: Host(`plex.mydomain.com`)
       middlewares:
       - chain-no-auth
       tls: {}
       service: plex-svc

   Services:

     plex-svc:
       loadBalancer:
         servers:
         - url: '"http://10.10.0.100:32400/"'
         passHostHeader: true

 To run the code, you'll need to have the PyYAML package installed.
 You can install it using pip by running the following command: